hashicorp/terraform-enterprise-helm/docs/configuration.md

 ### Debug mode

-Terraform Enterprise immediatly deletes kubernetes jobs after their execution finishes.
+Terraform Enterprise immediately deletes Kubernetes jobs after their execution finishes.
 However, if something goes wrong during the lifespan of these, it is possible to keep them alive for a limited amount of time.
 To configure this provide these environment variable to the chart: